moazahmedd/rag-langchain-python-pinecone-ai-hybrid-one-index/README.md

    - Ensure the keys are valid and have proper permissions

 3. **Pinecone Index Issues**

    - Make sure the index exists in your Pinecone account
    - Check if the namespace is properly configured

+4. **Server Initialization**
+   - When running in development mode, you'll see the initialization message twice
+   - This is normal behavior due to Uvicorn's reloader process
+   - The first process watches for file changes
+   - The second process runs your actual application

 ## Development